Joseph-George1/CryptoPassGen/README.md

 - Generates random passwords with customizable lengths.
 - Includes alphabets (uppercase and lowercase), numbers, and special characters for increased security.
-- Stores generated passwords securely in a hidden file named `passwords.txt`.
+- Stores generated passwords securely in a hidden file named `passwords.txt` in the home directory.
 - Allows easy retrieval of generated passwords.

 ## Prerequisites